stevezhangzA/stephenzhang.github.io/_pages/about.md

   - /about.html
 ---

 I have completed the required courses of MicroMasters Program in Statistics and Data Science, **Massachusetts Institute of Technology (MIT)**.
-Currently, I will soon join [WorldQuant](https://www.worldquant.com) as a part-time Research Consulant.
+Currently, I am a Research Consulant at [WorldQuant](https://www.worldquant.com).

 News
 ======